lwalsh532/nyc-clt/README.md

 I compiled my list of CLTs along with each address manually via the CLTs’ websites.
 I then exported the .CSV to <a href='https://dash.geocod.io/'>Geocodio</a> to retrieve the longitude and latitude for each location.
 The new .CSV was then converted to a.json file and uploaded to my project.
 I utilized the HTML, JavaSctript, and CSS to then create the map utilizing various styling tools, which are accessible via my Github.

-For research, I also utilized the various CLTs’ websites, which are linked within the interactive map, along with the Pratt Center for Community Development’s <a href='https://prattcenter.net/uploads/0423/1682705700812033/Pratt_Center_Gaining_Ground-042823.pdf'>CLTs Gaining Ground in NYC</a>.”
+For research, I also utilized the various CLTs’ websites, which are linked within the interactive map, along with the Pratt Center for Community Development’s "<a href='https://prattcenter.net/uploads/0423/1682705700812033/Pratt_Center_Gaining_Ground-042823.pdf'>CLTs Gaining Ground in NYC</a>.”

 This list is not comprehensive, nor is my description of each CLT.
 Rather it is a starting point to further the data storytelling of the grassroots organizing efforts of Community Land Trusts in NYC.
 Any ideas to improve the map are more than welcome!